roman-milk/roman-milk.github.io/phillips-family-curse.md

  Grandma had the biggest tits of them all, by a country mile.
 And it wasn't even that close.
 She had an absolutely mammoth set of jugs.
 Apparently, her choice of clothes must have really downplayed her body, because my grandma was a prime example of a mature woman who had curves where it counted, an old lady with the tits and ass of a swimsuit model.

  Her rack was absolutely enormous, I can't stress this enough.
 They jutted out from her chest like overfilled water balloons.
 Her mesh bra was practically acting like a sling, holding back these massive udders, doing its best to contain the firm masses of succulent flesh, the straps digging into her shoulders noticeably.
 There seemed to be a little sag, but that was to be expected with boobs of that size, but all things considered, for a woman her age, those tits were as firm as ripe fruit.
 They were so full and round that they were pressed together naturally and aided by the tightness of the tight garment, she was sporting a mile of deep cleavage.
 The mesh of material stretched around those huge boobs, stretched to the max, causing her flesh to practically seep around the edges.
 And the mesh material of the bra allowed me a clear view of my own grandmother's hard, throbbing nipples, pressing against the mesh material, surrounded by her perfectly smooth, round areolas.
 After this whole weekend of madness, it was now my grandmother who I had seen the most exposed.
-Report_Story #3